TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

  }
 ```

-And replace it here and in the other place - voter, security PHP config etc.:
+And replace it here and in the other place - voter, security PHP config, etc.:

 ```diff
 -#[IsGranted('read')]